agnivade/agnivade.github.io/_posts/2019-01-21-vet-analyzer.md

 Our primary aim is to look for expressions like `db.Exec("<query>")` in the code base and analyze them.
 This requires knowledge of Go ASTs (Abstract Syntax Tree) to slice and dice the source code and extract the stuff that we need.

 To help us with scavenging the codebase and filtering the AST expressions that we need, we have some tools at our disposal, viz. the `go/ast/inspector` package.
-This package does all the heavy lifting of loading and parsing the source code and just passes on the specified `node` types that we want.
+Using this, we just specify the `node` type in the source code that we are interested in and it does the rest.
 Since this is a very common task for all analyzers, we have an `inspect` pass which returns an `inspector` for a given `pass`.

 Let us see how that looks like: